 Note the recent years slow down and temporary reversal in crude oil extraction from discoveries starting to flow prior to 2002.

-In 2014 around 60% of the crude oil flow was from discoveries that started to flow prior to 2002.
+In 2015 around 57% of the crude oil was from discoveries that started to flow prior to 2002.

 There is reason to believe that the high oil price in recent years allowed for more infill drilling.
 Infill drilling allows both for accelerated depletion and increased recovery.
 Inasmuch as infill drilling has been widely used in recent years, a period with significantly lower oil prices may materialize itself through higher decline rates.

-Several of the recent NCS developments, after the increase in the oil price, has been subject to both considerable write downs (which weakens the companies’ balance sheets and thus affect their financial capacities for future investments) and downward revisions to the estimates of recoverable reserves.
+Several of the recent NCS developments that were sanctioned after the increase in the oil price have after the price collapse been subject to considerable financial and reserves write downs which weakens the companies’ balance sheets and affects their financial capacities for future investments.

 The R/P ratio reveals the future trajectory for NCS crude oil extraction